jrdnh/respread/README.md

 ### Detailed description of `cached_series`

-`cached_series` is a data descriptor that must be initialized with a function.
+`cached_series` is a descriptor that must be initialized with a function.
 When its `__get__` method is called, it will try to get the first matching function from the calling object's `.children` dictionary.
 If the calling object doesn't have a `.children` attribute (for example, it isn't a `Series` object), the `cached_series` will return itself.
 If the calling object does have a `.children` list but the the list doesn't have a matching function, the `cached_series` will return a `MethodType` bound to the calling object and wrapped in `functools.cache`.

 Durinig initialization, `Series` objects will call any `cached_series` attributes in the class definition.
 This means that an instance's `.children` dictionary will contain all bound and cached methods from the class definition.
 Accessing wrapped methods using dot notation will return the object stored in the `.children` dictionary (unless it was removed from the dictionary, in which case it will build and return a new bound and cached method).